ksrahul23/Password_generator/README.md

 ---

-## To-Do

-- [x] Create a basic password generator that can generate random 15-character passwords.
-- [ ] Allow users to customize password length and character sets.
-- [ ] Implement a strength indicator to help users assess password security.
-- [ ] Enable the generation of pronounceable passwords and passphrases.
-- [ ] Display estimated password entropy to show its strength.
-- [x] Add a "Copy to Clipboard" feature for generated passwords.
-- [ ] Provide options to save or export generated passwords securely.
-- [ ] Maintain a history of generated passwords for easy access.
-- [ ] Enable bulk password generation for multiple accounts.
-- [ ] Develop a browser extension for seamless integration with web browsers.
-- [ ] Offer offline use of the password generator.
-- [ ] Implement password storage and management with encryption and two-factor authentication options.
-- [ ] Create a Password Generator API for programmatic use.
-- [ ] Expand the generator to create secure tokens for two-factor authentication and API keys.
-- [ ] Ensure compatibility with popular password managers for easy storage and autofill.
-- [ ] Keep the user interface clean and user-friendly.
-- [ ] Stay updated on best practices for password security.

----

 Feel free to contribute to this project by working on any of the tasks above.
 Your contributions are greatly appreciated!

 ---